msmenegol/LNC-Challege/README.md

 # LNC-Challenge
-Repo with the solution for the 2017 Linx-Nemu-Chaordic Data Science Challenge
+Repo with the solution for the 2017 Linx-Nemu-Chaordic Data Science Challenge.

+The project was run on Python 3.5.2.
+It uses no external modules, with exception to **trainNN.py**, that uses numpy and TensorFlow.

 Files are not 100% clean.
-There is commented code and methods are not optimized.
+There are commented lines of code and methods are not optimized.
 Please ignore sloppiness.

 ## How does it work tl;dr
 1. First, all the csv files are imported and the names of the labels cleaned ('{"pid:",' -> 'pid:').
 This is done on the **"import" scripts**.